MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/enhanced-console-session.md

 1. The operating system of the host on which the VM is running should be Windows Server 2016 and later.
 ::: moniker-end
 ::: moniker range="sc-vmm-2025"
-1. The operating system of the host on which the VM is running should be Windows Server 2019 and later.
+1. The operating system of the host on which the VM is running should be Windows Server 2019 or later.
 ::: moniker-end
 2. The Hyper-V host must have Enhanced session mode policy setting turned ON.
 ::: moniker range="sc-vmm-2016"